werew/inverno/README.md

 ## How it works ⁉️

 Inverno takes a config file as input and generates an html report.
-You just have to provide information about transactions, Inverno takes care of the rest.
+You provide information about transactions, Inverno takes care of the rest.
 If you are interested in seeing how your investments are distributed over a certain area (e.g. industry, geo, etc.) Inverno lets you also do that for any area of interest you can think of.

 See an example report [here](https://ret2libc.com/static/inverno_report/).